MarkRBest/markrbest.github.io/_posts/2022-10-29-rust-bar-building.md

 the ratio of buys to sells exceeds a threshold.
 The implementation of this can be tricky since the thresholds need to be set.
 If the thresholds are calculated using the generated bars they can have degenerate behaviour where expectations tend towards zero or infinity.

-My solution to this is to set the imbalance threshold to be a % of the expected volume so if the volume is greater than x or the imbalance threshold is 20% then a new bar will happen if the imbalance exceeds 0.2 * x.
-This means only two parameter are needed are the time aggregation for the time builder and the imbalance threshold percent.
+My solution to this is to set the imbalance threshold to be a % of the expected volume so if the volume is greater than x or the imbalance threshold is greater than 20% then a new bar will be created.
+This means only parameters needed are the time aggregation, the decay for the volume ema for the time builder and the imbalance threshold percent.
 Since the threshold is not a function of the generated imbalance bars the system does not have issues with the expectations tending to zero or infinity.

 The following is the implementation of a dynamic volume imbalance bar builder.